Overview

 - Find HubSpot and click Connect

-- Enter your Private App access token
+- Enter your access token

 - Click Connect